Israel Beer Breweries: History

+By 2012, Tempo Beer Industries and Central Bottling Company had become an effective duopoly that was able to raise Israeli prices for beer in unison, with Tempo controlling nearly half the market and Central Bottling about 40%.

-The Central Bottling Company, which has held the Israeli franchise for Coca-Cola products since 1968, owns 92.5% of the brewery.
+Israel Beer Breweries is a subsidiary of Central Bottling Company, which has held the Israeli franchise for Coca-Cola products since 1968.

 The brewery is located above an underground aquifer and uses its water in the production process.
+There are approximately 320 employees.

-The brewery is now part of the IBBL visitors center, in which visitors tour the brewery and the Carlsberg factory.
+The brewery is part of the IBBL visitors center, in which visitors tour the brewery and the Carlsberg factory.

 IBBL produces Carlsberg Beer and Tuborg Beer.
 In addition to beer, the company produces "Malty", a non-alcoholic beverage, as well as the "Prigat" brand juice-based drinks and nectars.